Salary Indemnity Plan (SIP) General – Frequently Asked Questions

-Included for your information are some basic responses
+Included for your information, are some basic responses to

 Who is eligible to receive SIP benefits?

-Federation employed by a school board or a local association on a regular
+of the Federation employed by a school board or a local association on a

-Federation except those specifically exempted from participation in the plan by
+the Federation, except those specifically exempted from participation in the Plan

-members not participating in a wage loss replacement plan may participate in
+administrative members not participating in a wage loss replacement plan may

-the plan, providing they do so within 30 days of appointment as an
+within 30 days of appointment as an administrative officer.

 Are TTOCs allowed to participate?